Momentum-Team-20/notes/intro-js.md

 ## _Anything_ that evaluates to true or false can be used in an if statement.

-⚠️ You can always check conditions in the console

 ```js
 if (32) {
   console.log('This is true!')
 }
 ```

+⚠️ You can always check conditions in the console.

 ---